benchub/tail-n-veil-n-mail/README.md

    then you have zero clue on how often it's happening without additional log file digging.

 tail-n-veil-n-mail attempts to address these things.
-We address #1 by using go instad of perl, and #2 by storing filtered log entries in a database.
-On start, it will read the list of buckets to group log entries together into (e.g. "starting up noise", "bug 123", "utf8 errors") and the regex filters used to do the grouping.
-Then it will start tailing a file and do a whole lot of regex matching.
+We address #1 by using go instad of perl, and #2 by storing interesting log entries in a database for later access.
+On start, it will read the list of buckets to group log entries together into (e.g. "starting up noise", "bug 123", "utf8 errors") and also the regex filters used to do the grouping.
+Then it will start tailing a file and keep track of the syslog events in flight.

+When an event "completes" (either because that same syslog ID go reused, or because enough time passed since we last saw a line for that syslog ID), the completed event is passed to the regex filters that got loaded from the database during startup.
+The event is passed from filter to filter until one matches.
 When a regex filter matches a log event, it will be stored in the event database if the corrosponding bucket is configured to keep matches.
+If an event matches *no* filters, then it is considered "interesting", and gets a special status in the UI.

 Assumptions
 ===========
 As a young project tail-n-veil-n-mail makes a lot of assumptions.
 Among them:

 1. You are using a centralized log server with syslog-style logging.
-2. You have databases with distinct non-qualified host names (i.e. db1 and db2, *not* db.foo and db.bar)
+2. You have databases with distinct non-qualified host names (i.e. db-foo and db-bar, *not* db.foo and db.bar)

 How to use it
 =============